getify/You-Dont-Know-JS/scope-closures/ch3.md

 greeting = "Howdy!";    // `var` is gone!
 ```

-The hoisting metaphor proposes that JS pre-processes the original program and re-arranges it slightly, so that all the declarations had been moved to the top of their respective scopes, before it executes it.
+The hoisting metaphor proposes that JS pre-processes the original program and re-arranges it slightly, so that all the declarations have been moved to the top of their respective scopes, before execution.
 Moreover, the hoisting metaphor asserts that `function` declarations are, in their entirety, hoisted to the top of each scope, as well.

-So this original program:
+Consider:

 ```js
 studentName = "Suzy"